ritaturk/xenko-docs/manual/physics/triggers.md

 **Handle trigger event with script:**

   1. Create a an Async script in your game project

   2. Open the script in Visual Studio and enter the following sample code:

 ```
     using SiliconStudio.Xenko.Engine;
     using SiliconStudio.Xenko.Physics;
     using System.Threading.Tasks;
     using SiliconStudio.Core;
     using SiliconStudio.Xenko.Engine.Events;

     namespace VolumeTrigger
     {
         public class Trigger : AsyncScript
         {
             public override async Task Execute()
             {
                 var trigger = Entity.Get<PhysicsComponent>();
                 trigger.ProcessCollisions = true;

-            //start out state machine
+                // Start state machine
                 while (Game.IsRunning)
                 {
-                //wait for entities coming in
+                    // Wait for entities coming in
                     var firstCollision = await trigger.NewCollision();

                     // Now do something, your trigger has been hit!

-                //now wait for entities exiting
+                    // Now wait for entities exiting
                     Collision collision;
                     do
                     {
                         collision = await trigger.CollisionEnded();
                     } while (collision != firstCollision);

                     // Now do something else, the trigger has been deactivated
                 }
             }
         }
     }
 ```

-3. Put in the necessary code to handle what happens when the trigger has been activated and de-activated
+  3. Finally put in the necessary code to handle what happens when the trigger has been activated and de-activated